LeToNode/Play2.0-CN-doc/samples/SampleHelloworld.md

 > This sample application is available both in Java and Scala.

-This is a very basic application demonstration Play 2.0 fundamentals:
+This is a very basic application demonstrating Play 2.0 fundamentals:

 - Writing controllers and actions.
 - Routing and reverse routing.